ARTIST SESSION, Fall 2017 - Having Fun!

 -The Epic Professional Wet Brush collection – a set of 4 round brushes great for styling and finishing

 -The Sam Villa Artist Series Professional Blow Dryer

 One of the highlights of ARTIST SESSION is the casting.
 90 top models showed up for the 7 spots making the decision difficult for some of the artists.
 In the end we think everyone selected the right girl for the job.

 While we cannot show the finished images yet (we will update this site as the images are published), check out these behind the scenes shots and videos.

 THE NEXT ONE:

-The next ARTIST SESSION will be held in April 2018 (with the exact date to be announced soon.)
-We only allow 6 hairdressers and 3 nail artists are invited to attend.
+The next ARTIST SESSION will be held in NYC April 9-10, 2018.
+6 hairdressers and 3 nail artists are invited to attend.
 And big news!!!!
-For the next one we are inviting just one make-up artist to attend to assist David Maderich and to learn the insider tricks and techniques to editorial make-up, including the difference between salon and photography make-up.
+For the next one we are inviting 2 make-up artists to assist David Maderich to learn the insider tricks and techniques to editorial make-up, including the difference between salon and photography make-up.